Doktoritöö oponendi juhend zooloogia osakonnas

 - Members of the Committee will confirm the decision openly

 Note.
 There is no formal dress code neither for the opponent nor for any of the members of the Committee.
-However, usually there are still at least three persons who wear some dress suit: the applicant, the opponent and the chairman of the Committee.
+However, applicant, opponent and jury chairman often wear more formal attire.